AviaryInc/Mobile-Feather-SDK-for-Android/README.md

             android:authorities="com.aviary.launcher.HiResProvider">
         </provider>

-Note that the "android:autorities" is arbitrary, you can use the string value you prefer.
+Note that the `android:authorities` is arbitrary; you can use any string value you prefer.

 <a name="theme"></a>
 ### 4.3 Theme and Styles